BizTalk pain points turned into a successful commercial product

 We would like to be as honest as possible.
 We are a small bunch of people, trying to address a common problem in the enterprise space.

 Generally, being small and resolving an enterprise problem doesn’t go well!
 However, we proved this statement wrong by reaching 400+ customers.
 Being small gives us great flexibility and agility.
 We can respond to customer feedback much quicker.
-We don’t have any red tapes, lengthy meetings, approval processes, and so on.
+We don’t have any red tape, lengthy meetings, or approval meetings.

 We want to grow slow and steady.
 We feel we’re the right size at the moment to tackle the problem that we’re trying to solve.
 We believe enterprise software neither requires a fortune nor a big team.
 Customer support is at the top of our list – we do whatever it takes to tackle their problems.